AMMorsy/anonymous-chat/README.md

 Command Behavior

 /help
-Displays available commands and usage.
+Displays all available commands and usage.

 /create <room-name>
 Creates a new chat room and automatically joins it.

 /join <room-code>
-Joins an existing room by its code.
+Joins an existing room using its code.

 /leave
 Leaves the current room.

-Any other text
+Any other text is treated as a chat message and sent to the active room.

-Is sent as a message to the current room.
+Architecture Overview

-Technology Stack
+Anon-Chat is split into two independent parts.

 Backend

 Node.js